michael-yin/scrapy_guru/readme.rst

             item["data"] = data
             yield item

-We can run the spider now, the spider will start to crawl from the ``self.entry`` and it will check the data scraped automatically. if the data scraped have some mistake, it will give the detail of the error and help you get the spider work as expect.
+We can run the spider now, the spider will start to crawl from the ``self.entry`` and it will check the data scraped automatically.
+If the data scraped has some mistakes, it will give the detail of the error and help you to get the spider working as expected.

 -----------------------
 Keep going